The Mayor of Erewash 2018/19 is Councillor Chris Corbett

 The Mayor’s Charity Appeal

-The Attendance of the Mayor at Functions
+Notes on the attendance of the Mayor at functions

 The Mayor, as First Citizen, should be accorded due precedence and respect within the Borough.